LiyrAstroph/CALI/README.md

 * If you want to input a different data file, change the line 22 in main.c.

 * If you want run with different MCMC steps, change the lines 11 and 12 in calibrations.c

+## Author:
+Yan-Rong Li,  liyanrong@ihep.ac.cn

+Please contact me if you have any problem.